charleneclee/cssi-prework-json-ajax-intro/README.md

 ## AJAX with Spotify's Chart API

 The eventual goal of this section is for you to add the name of the most streamed song on Spotify to the end of this HTML page.
-To accomplish this goal, we'll break up the task into these five steps:
+To accomplish this goal, we'll break up the task into two steps:

 * Making an AJAX Request
-* Processing the Request's Data
-* Printing the Song Object to the Console
-* Printing the Song Title to the Console
 * Adding the Song Title to the DOM